Immersion Performance

 Co-Writer/Director

-Mr. Riccio compares Ms. Dakis' participation in this performance piece about her with what a shaman does in indigenous cultures.
+Mr. Riccio compares Ms. Dakis' participation in this performance piece with what a shaman does in indigenous cultures.
 'In a sense, she's like the wounded healer,' he says.
-We're helping her articulate her story to a larger community.'
+‘We're divining her story to the larger community.'

-Lawson Taitte, The Dallas Morning News
+—Lawson Taitte, The Dallas Morning News

 You've got to work with what you've got.
-And if you've got 10 personalities vying for top billing in your body, why not give each one its own time in the limelight.
+And if you've got 10 personalities vying for top billing in your body, why not give each one its own time in the limelight?
 Each personality gets its own set and actors to portray it with the audience of about 40 wandering through the stages, interacting with and listening to the different parts of Jamie Dakis' everyday psyche.

 —Dallas Observer